mialkin/docs/programming/regular expressions/lazy expressions.md

 ## Greedines

+Regular expression engines are eager.

-Greedy strategy matches as much characters as possible before giving control to the next expression part:
+Greedines makes regular expression engines match as much characters as possible before giving control to the next expression part:

 `/peanut(butter)?/` will match **peanutbutter**.

+Regular expression engines are lazy:

+`/(peanut|peanutbutter)/` will match **peanut**butter, not **peanutbutter**.

-## Lazyness
+## Lazy strategy

-The `?` instructs quantifier to use a "lazy strategy" for making choices.
-Lazy strategy matches as little as possible before giving control to the next:
+The `?` instructs quantifier to use a "lazy strategy" for making choices:

-`/(peanut|peanutbutter)` will match **peanut**butter, not **peanutbutter**.

-## Examples

 `/\w*?\d{3}/`